troykinsella/concourse-artifactory-resource/README.md

 The behaviour depends on the configured `version_strategy`:
 * `none`: Any files found in the `param.files` directory that match the optional `glob` pattern will be published to the given `source.path` under the `source.repository` in Artifactory.
-* `multi-file`: A single file supplied in the `files.path` parameter, matching the `source.file_pattern`, and having a version that can be extracted with `source.version_pattern` will be published to the given `source.path` under the `source.repository` in Artifactory.
+* `multi-file`: Publish files matching `params.glob` to the `source.path` under the `source.repository` in
+  Artifactory.
+The version being published is determined by filtering the file list in the `params.files` directory using `source.file_pattern` and then extracting the version with `source.version_pattern`.
 * `single-file`: A single file supplied in the `files.path` parameter, having the basename of `source.path` will be published to the given `source.path` under the `source.repository` in Artifactory.